 It follows that the signal spectrum is almost stationary.
 There are small oscillations in the spectrum due to small non-resonant effects, but because most of the possible interactions between Fourier modes, responsible for spectral broadening, do not occur, a localized energy stays localized and does not spread to infinite frequencies.
 This also intuitively explains the lack of the equipartition, and the periodic exchange, of the energy among Fourier modes in the Fermi-Pasta-Ulm (FPU) lattice \cite{yousefi2012nft1} --- and generally in soliton systems.

-Fig. \ref{fig:two-modes} shows the evolution of modes $k=0$ and $k=N/2$, where $N$ is the integer bandwidth, for input signal $q(t,0)=2\exp(-t^2/2)$ ($a(0)=5.65$).
+Fig.~\ref{fig:two-modes} shows the evolution of modes $k=0$ and $k=N/2$, where $N$ is the integer bandwidth, for input signal $q(t,0)=2\exp(-t^2/2)$ ($a(0)=5.65$) in the deterministic NLS equation.
 Despite local changes in distance, globally the signal spectrum is not broadened monotonically, but rather oscillates.
 Here evolution is continued for a very long distance $z=50$ (about $10^5$ km in a standard optical system).
-This is an analysis of the deterministic system.
-In the stochastic case that the input is random, these local oscillations are further averaged out so that the PSD is asymptotically almost stationary.
+This is not surprising given that the orbits of integrable Hamiltonian systems in the phase space are periodic, confined to a torus.
+Sufficient perturbations to integrability break the characteristic oscillations in Fig.~\ref{fig:two-modes}, though for small perturbations the oscillations persist.
+Note that if the input is a stochastic process and, instead of $|q_k(z)|$, the PSD $\E |q_k(z)|^2$ is plotted, these local oscillations are further averaged out so that the PSD is asymptotically almost stationary.

 The steady-state stationary PSD, without much transient spectral broadening, is a consequence of integrability.
 Consider a non-integrable equation, \eg, by introducing a third-order dispersion to the NLS equation with dispersion relation $\zeta=\omega^3+3\omega^2$, $\omega=\omega_0k$.
 The resonant manifold is